laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 - People need to make an effort to change
 - Hold people accountable for their actions
 - Raise the next generation with good moral and ethical values

+### Start your own business
+- Come up with a good/product/service that your local community needs.

+### Support local businesses
+- Buy from and invest in local businesses.

 ## Top down approach
 (from govt and financial institutions to individuals)